-There is no cell phone reception past the dam, making the Lake the perfect spot for a digital detox.
-Take some time for yourself and relax with family and friends.
-Leave the stresses of the modern world behind and treat yourself to a day or two by the water!
-Explore the “road to nowhere”, the abandoned highway next to shoreline.
-Enjoy the dark nights without light pollution and soak in the night skies- you might even catch an aurora, if you’re lucky!
+There is no cell phone reception past the dam, making the lake the perfect spot for a digital detox.
+Take some time for yourself, leave the stresses of the modern world behind and treat yourself to a day or two by the water.
+Explore the “road to nowhere”, the abandoned highway next to shoreline, relax on the beaches and enjoy the dark nights without light pollution – you might even catch an aurora, if you’re lucky!

 Sale Mountain and Keystone Standard Basin

-Combine your lake time with some world class trails.
-Above the lake is the magnificent Keystone Standard Basin, which makes for a fantastic mountain bike trip, a wonderful trail run (if you’re feeling energetic) or day hike.
-There’s also the Sale Mountain trails, including the Martha Creek downhill trail.
-This technical, steep trail ends at Martha Creek Provincial Park, which is perfect for a cool down swim!
+One of the best things about Lake Revelstoke is that you can combine your zen lake time with some world class adventure trails.
+Above the lake is the magnificent Keystone Standard Basin, which makes for a fantastic mountain bike trip, hike or trail run (if you’re feeling energetic).
+There’s also the Sale Mountain trails, including the Martha Creek downhill trail- a technical, steep trail, which ends at Martha Creek Provincial Park.
+Ideal for a cool down swim!

-One of the most popular stops on the highway is Waterworld, with a combination of easily accessed view points, one of the most Instagrammable places in Revelstoke and some challenging rock climbing, this place attracts a mixed crowd.
+One of the most popular stops on the highway is Waterworld.
+It’s easily accessed viewpoint might be one of the most Instagrammed places in Revelstoke and some of the most challenging rock climbing in the area is immediately below.
 Look for it around 12km along the highway, there’s no designated parking and the sign is small so it can be easy to miss!

-The climbing area is directly under the viewing area at Waterworld, and climbers can’t always been seen from above, so please keep everyone safe and don’t throw anything over the edge!
+The climbing area is directly under the viewing area at Waterworld, and climbers can’t always been seen from above.
+Please keep everyone safe and don’t throw anything over the edge!